NexPlayer/iOS-SDK/properties.md

 By default, this property is set to 0 to disable TTML text tracks in ID3 tag automatically if they exist in content (as was the behavior of NexPlayer previously).
 If for some reason it would be preferable that

-TTML captions in ID3 tag to be displayed instead of the CEA closed captions text tracks, this property should be set to 1 usingsetProperty:This property should only be called once, immediately after calling `init` but before calling `open`.
+TTML captions in ID3 tag to be displayed instead of the CEA closed captions text tracks, this property should be set to 1 using `setProperty` This property should only be called once, immediately after calling `init` but before calling `open`.

 - Type: boolean
 - Default: 0